Non-Discrimination Notice to the Public

 (408) 321-2300

-Please contact the ADA Coordinator as soon as possible but no later than 72 hours before the scheduled event.
+Please contact the ADA Coordinator as soon as possible but no later than 72 hours prior to the scheduled event.

-The ADA does not require VTA to take any action that would fundamentally alter the nature of its program or services, or impose an undue financial or administrative burden.
+The ADA does not require VTA to take any action that would fundamentally alter the nature of its programs or services, or which would impose an undue financial or administrative burden.

 Complaints that a program, service, or activity of VTA is not accessible to persons with disabilities should be directed to VTA’s ADA Coordinator (contact information above).